picturamundi/keyboard-layouts/README.md

 The layout achieves this conversion by mapping a QWERTY key's position to the QWERTY letter which occupies the position of that same key in the Dvorak layout.

-[^1]: This layout originally included a number of other additional features for typing tricky characters from various European languages, such as guillemets, non-breaking spaces, and narrow non-breaking spaces following certain punctuation marks.
-For various reasons, I now believe it is preferable to implement these features using text-replacement software, rather than baking them into keyboard firmware itself.

 ## [Arabic - Vowelized](https://github.com/picturamundi/keyboard-layouts/blob/main/Arabic%20-%20Vowelized.bundle.zip)

 `Arabic - Vowelized` facilitates typing vowelized Arabic text on a QWERTY keyboard.
 Below is a summary of its 4 core features: